 3 Life Annuities

-3.1 Suplementary Concepts
+3.1 Supplementary Concepts

 1. The random variable \(Y\) represents the present value of a unit payable periodically for as long as the annuityholder is alive.
 For example, if a unit is paid at a continuous rate on survival, then \(Y=\bar{a}_{\enclose{actuarial}{T}}\), where \(T\) is the random variable of future lifetime at age \(x\).